infinitystar78/NVLP-Exercise/README.md

 # Next Steps - Challenges

-SSE is not widely used for iOS and has much less support than websockets, two libaries were tried, and both were unable to understand the delimiters that the events are using, which is why the AlamofireEvent source has been forked to simply decode the data into a JSON string using UTF8 and then parse that JSON.
+SSE is not widely used for iOS and has much less support than websockets, two libaries were tried, and both were unable to understand the delimiters that the events are using, which is why the AlamofireEvent source has been forked to simply decode the data into a JSON string using UTF8 and then parse that JSON ready to be consumed into the view models.

 # Next Steps - Further Development / TODO